kfishkin/butler/README.md

 You should now see a little 'butler' icon to the right of each comment.
-Click it, and it will stuff in the reply text from step (4).
+Click it, and it will stuff in the reply text from step (4), and then hit the 'reply' button.

-For now, this is buggy - you have to hit the 'Reply' button yourself.

-I have a feeling that this may be a sandbox 'feature' of the chrome extension :(.